-The primary function of EHS of Environmental Health and Safety (EHS) is to ensure the safe operation of all aspects of Harper College.
-EHS has the authority to stop any activity that is immediately hazardous to life or health.
+The primary function of Environmental Health and Safety (EHS) is to ensure the safe operation of all aspects of Harper College.
+EHS has the authority to stop any activity that is immediately hazardous to life, health, or college property.
 EHS is responsible for providing technical information about federal, state, and local regulations including the Laboratory Standard.

-EHS provides technical information concerning the appropriate storage, handling and disposal of hazardous chemicals.
-EHS conducts exposure assessments and area inspections on a regular basis.
+EHS provides technical information concerning the appropriate storage, handling and disposal of hazardous chemicals, with collaboration with individual departments for department-specific hazards.
+EHS conducts exposure assessments and area inspections as needed.
 EHS audits the maintenance and inspection of general ventilation, fume hoods, and other control devices.